mountainviewsmartcontracts/mozdm-design/docs/overview.md

 | BugZilla  | [hardcoded] severity, etc.            |
 | GitHub    | [dynamic] labels                      |

-### Characteristics

-- Some repos are hard-coded in the system (BugZilla/Firefox, BugZilla/Thunderbird, CVE)
-- Some repos are added dynamically by users (GitHub/Repo1, GitHub/Repo2, ...)

-## Issues

 ### Sync

-We pull issues from each repo periodicaly (once an hour?) and resolve in the oracle
+We pull issues from each repo periodicaly (once an hour?) and resolve in the oracle.

 ### Match Params

-CVE - match against issue metadata
+- **CVE** - match against issue metadata
-BUGZILLA - match against issue metadata
+- **BUGZILLA** - match against issue metadata
-GitHub - match against issue labels
+- **GitHub** - match against issue labels

 ## Questions

 - are the CONTRACT TYPES correct - are there only two??
 - what is the best vocabulary to use?
 - what is the right language to describe the CONTRACT TYPES??
+- what happens if params change during the contract period?